-BlueChoice members who have a non-ACA plan use one of two different formularies: Most members use the Tiered Prescription Drug List, while some members still use the Prescription Drug List (legacy version).
+BlueChoice members who have a non-ACA plan use one of two different formularies: most members use the Tiered Prescription Drug List, while some members still use the Prescription Drug List (legacy version).
 Both are based on tiers, which are copayment (or coinsurance) levels, depending on the member's benefit plan.
-Optum Rx administers the BlueChoice drug lists.
-The drug lists include information about what copayment level a drug is on and any relevant utilization management requirements and other pertinent details about BlueChoice pharmacy benefits.
-You can find the forms on the Provider page of our website.
-See tier descriptions here for both drug lists.
+CVS/caremark administers the BlueChoice drug lists.
+The drug lists include information about what copayment level a drug is on, as well as any relevant utilization management requirements and other pertinent details about BlueChoice pharmacy benefits.
+The lists may be found on the provider page of our website.
+See tier descriptions here for both of the drug lists.